EXUDATION PHASE

 EPITHELIAL ADVANCEMENT

-Millis is a wound protection insert, which is provided with skin-caring, natural active ingredients and soothing on the sore bottom and diaper dermatitis.
-At the same time, the insert is dry and particularly soft, and thus does not lead to further stress due to moisture or unnecessary strain.
+Millis is a wound protection insert that is provided with skin-caring, natural active ingredients and has a soothing effect on sore buttocks and diaper rash.
+The insole is dry and particularly soft and therefore does not lead to any further stress from moisture or unnecessary strain.

-The application of Millis is simple and uncomplicated, it does not smear and can be easily transported and applied on the go.
-The lightness of the material contributes to the fact that the insert is hardly noticeable to the child in the diaper.
-Millis is made of a material that is already used in many other baby hygiene products and, thanks to the Oeko-Tex 100 standard, is not only safe but also particularly kind to baby's skin.
-The effectiveness of the insert is clinically confirmed and the Verträglickeit dermatologically proven with a "Very Good".
+Millis is simple and easy to use, non-smearing and easy to carry and use on the go.
+The lightness of the material means that the insert is hardly noticeable to the child in the diaper.
+Millis is made of a material that is already used in many other baby hygiene items and, thanks to the Öko-Tex 100 standard, is not only harmless but also particularly kind to baby's skin.
+The effectiveness of the insert has been clinically confirmed and the compatibility has been dermatologically proven with a "very good".

 The natural active ingredients aloe vera, ubiquinone and almond oil are applied to the insert in the form of tiny capsules.
-When changing diapers, Millis is applied to the affected area on the sore, freshly cleaned bottom and lightly pressed into the cleft of the buttocks for better hold.
-Subsequently, the fresh diaper is closed as usual and ready.
+When changing diapers, Millis is placed on the affected area on the sore, freshly cleaned buttocks and pressed lightly into the buttocks for a better grip.
+The fresh diaper is then closed as usual and that's it.

-By the skin contact and the movement of the baby, the capsules burst and thus gradually release the active ingredients, which act over many hours on the sore buttocks.
-Thus, the insert contributes to the care of irritated baby skin during diaper wearing.
-On average, a baby moves twice as much as an adult during sleep, which is why Millis are perfect for use overnight.
+Through contact with the skin and the movement of the baby, the capsules burst and gradually release the active ingredients, which act on the sore buttocks for many hours.
+The insert thus helps to care for irritated baby skin while wearing diapers.
+On average, a baby moves twice as much as an adult during sleep, which is why the Millis can also be used perfectly overnight.
 Thanks to the simple, uncomplicated application, the affected areas are not unnecessarily irritated or strained by rubbing.
-Urine can transcend through the insert and is thus kept away from the irritated area.
+Urine can transcend through the pad, keeping it away from the irritated area.